guipdutra/awesome-geek-podcasts/README.md

 * [RunAs Radio](http://www.runasradio.com/) - A weekly Internet Audio Talk Show for IT Professionals working with Microsoft products.
 * [Security Now!](https://www.grc.com/securitynow.htm) - Security Now! consists of a discussion between Steve Gibson and Leo Laporte of issues of computer security and, conversely, insecurity.
 * [Security Weekly](https://securityweekly.com) - A weekly podcast about security and info sec.
+* [Self Hosted](https://selfhosted.show/) - Discover new software and hardware to get the best out of your network, control smart devices, and secure your data on cloud services.
+Self-Hosted is a chat show between Chris and Alex two long-time "self-hosters" who share their lessons and take you on the journey of their new ones.
+A Linux Academy podcast showcasing free and open source technologies you can host yourself.
 * [ShopTalk Show](https://shoptalkshow.com/) - Podcast about front end web design, development and UX.
 * [Software Engineering Daily](https://softwareengineeringdaily.com/) - A podcast with daily interviews about technical software topics intended for professional software developers.
 * [Software Engineering Radio](http://www.se-radio.net/) - The podcast for professional software developers.